gigalixir/gigalixir-cli/docs/source/main.rst

 How to upgrade a Free DB to a Standard DB
 =========================================

 If you started out with a free tier database and then upgraded to the standard tier, we highly recommend you migrate to a standard tier database.
 The standard tier databases support encryption, backups, extensions, and dedicated cpu, memory, & disk.
-There are no row limits, connection limits, and they are automatically scalable.
+There are no row limits, connection limits*, and they are automatically scalable.

 Unfortunatetly, we can't automatically migrate your free tier db to a standard tier db.
 You'll have to